 Have you ever wondered what the “ideal” dose of psilocybin is?
 We’ll try to explain more about magic mushroom dosages and why psilocybin dose amount to take matters?

 Researchers at Johns Hopkins asked the same question—in fact, it was asked by Dr. Roland Griffiths, who has become a bit of a household name here on The Psilocybe Philosophy thanks to his tireless work in furthering the world’s understanding of the psychedelic compound.
-You may remember us mentioning his work in our comprehensive article about mushroom therapy benefits and a good place to start would be in learning about how to identify psychedelic mushroom strains.
+You may remember us mentioning his work in our comprehensive article about entheogen explosion spores for mushroom therapy benefits which is a good place to start would be in learning about how to identify psychedelic mushroom strains.

 And so, another piece of the psilocybin puzzle that Griffiths and his team attempted to answer concerns ideal dosage: something often difficult to determine for persons consuming wet or dry psilocybin mushrooms in locations where doing so is legal.
 The amount of psilocybin in each mushroom, even from the same “batch”, can vary quite significantly (which explains the oft-referenced idiom, “the mushroom chooses the dose,” or some variation thereof).

 In today’s post, we’ll explore the findings of the “sweet spot” study, look at two somewhat contrasting views concerning the lasting effects of psilocybin, and discuss what the future of psilocybin research may hold—because as you’ll learn, our scientific knowledge of the compound is most certainly still in its infancy, even taking into account all of the recent advances both medically and legally in legalizing psilocybin assisted therapy in the United States for conditions such as therapy for PTSD, therapy for depression, and therapy for anxiety conditions.

 What’s the Best Psilocybin Dosage?
 Finding the Elusive “Sweet Spot” For Dosing Magic Mushrooms for the Psychedelic Experience Using Hallucinogens